thoughtbot/guides/code-review/README.md

 * Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")
-* Be aware of [how hard it is to convey emotion online] and how easy it is to misinterpret feedback.
+* A common axiom is "Don't take it personally.
+The review is of the code, not you."
+We used to include this, but now prefer to say what we mean: Be aware of [how hard it is to convey emotion online] and how easy it is to misinterpret feedback.
+If a review seems aggressive or angry or otherwise personal, consider if it is intended to be read that way and ask the person for clarification of intent, in person if possible.
+* Keeping the previous point in mind: assume the best intention from the reviewer's comments.
 * Explain why the code exists. ("It's like that because of these reasons.
 Would it be more clear if I rename this class/file/method/variable?")
 * Extract some changes and refactorings into future tickets/stories.